-Joanne Aitken has devoted her professional life to building public appreciation for the value of architecture and its ability to shape place and create community.
+Joanne Aitken is dedicated to building public appreciation for architecture and its ability to shape place and create community.

-Her writing has appeared in publications including New American City, The Philadelphia Architect, Philadelphia Daily News, and the Philadelphia Inquirer.
+Joanne's writing and architecture reviews have helped spur Philadelphia's design discourse, and has appeared in publications including New American City, The Philadelphia City Paper, The Philadelphia Architect, Philadelphia Daily News, and the Philadelphia Inquirer.